CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 In this section, we introduce how to process your text data into XGCN's "dataset instances", which is required before running a model.

+We also provide a complete data preparation example in :ref:`Example: facebook <user_guide-usage_examples-facbook>`.

 -------------------------
 Before getting started
 -------------------------